Minnesota 1970s partial decriminalization of marijuana

 Why exclusion of “resinous form of marijuana” makes no sense:

-It’s marijuana: There is no question that the “resinous form of marijuana” (honey oil, dabs, cannabis wax, etc.) is marijuana.
+It’s marijuana: No one questions that the “resinous form of marijuana” (honey oil, dabs, cannabis wax, etc.) is marijuana.
 It’s simply a form of marijuana.
 Another provision of Minnesota law explicitly recognizes this.